soxueren/atsd/installation/other-distributions.md

 - See [Requirements](../administration/requirements.md "ATSD Requirements") for additional information.

-> For ARM devices, make sure that the target device has at least a 16GB hard drive or SD card (we recommend using SD cards with high write speeds, at least 60mb/s), depending on the device.
+> For ARM devices, make sure that the target device has at least a 16GB hard drive or SD card.
+Use SD cards with 60mb/s+ write speeds.

 ## Download